dziubas64/hello-world/README.md

 # hello-world
-This is a small test for beginners
+This is a small test for beginners to verify how th epool works I hope this will work

-I hope this wil work
+I wander, who am I?